cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 The ``localhost`` platform is the Cylc Scheduler host, as configured in :cylc:conf:`global.cylc[scheduler][run hosts]available`.
 This is the host that the workflow will start on.
+For more information, see :ref:`Platform Configuration<PlatformConfig>`.

 Our platform ``pbs_cluster`` shares this ``localhost`` host and setting the install target to ``localhost`` ensures that Cylc knows this platform does not require remote initialization.